margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The full expression is there, and the intuition is given to draw out the entire expression.
 The expression digs deeply into the earth through the roots that tap into the ground and touch the water.
 Second looks, second glances, diving deeper to see the fuller picture, and the details are really what she loves.

+## Engineering, A Career of Singing ##
+The work of engineering, a career of singing, and nature, and where the constructions of mankind meet nature.

 ## Words of Wisdom ##
 The older I grow the more I learn and the more I realize I did not create this world.